Visitor Parking Permit

 How to Apply For a Visitor Parking Permit

 Visitor Parking Permits may be obtained online, by mail or in person.
-(Online renewal is currently under construction and not available while we make improvements.
-It will be back online in November when 2015 Resident Parking Permits become available.)
-If you cannot apply online, click here to print out a copy of the mail in application.
+To apply online please use the link at the top of this page.
+If you are note eligible to apply online, click here to print out a copy of the mail in application.
 When submitting your application by mail or in person include or have with you an application form (if applying by mail), proof of residency and payment if required (see fee information below).
 Once complete, please mail or bring to our office.

 - Household without a vehicle - $ 25.00